Nulpickle/Please-Dont-Touch-Anything-PY/README.md

 # Please-Dont-Touch-Anything-PY

+MAJOR UPDATE 1.1
+added more endings|
+a reset switch|
+a sticky note|
+ending photos|
+Keypad|
+and soo much more
 Please Don't Touch Anything is a puzzle game with simple gameplay i decided to replicate it in python with my own touches here and there in no way is this a stab to the devs of please don't touch anything (the devs are awesome) you can find the game here : https://store.steampowered.com/app/354240/Please_Dont_Touch_Anything/